 Then on September 7, 2012, the CCM served notices for investigation pursuant to Section 7D(1) of the Companies Act 1965 to Suara Insiatif Sdn Bhd, requiring several staff and board members of the organization to be present at the CCM office on several dates in September 2012 for questioning.

-On September 8, 2012, Domestic Trade, Cooperatives and Consumerism Minister Ismail Sabri Yaakob said that the Companies Commission of Malaysia has identified five charges under the Companies Act 1965 to be made against Suara Insiatif Sdn Bhd.130 The Malaysian government also announced that investigations will be undertaken by several other government agencies, including the Registrar of Societies who has publicly noted that SUARAM is not legally registered as a society.131 However, to date, no formal charges have been brought against Suara Insiatif Sdn Bhd.
-See also Barriers to Resources.
+On September 8, 2012, Domestic Trade, Cooperatives and Consumerism Minister Ismail Sabri Yaakob said that the Companies Commission of Malaysia has identified five charges under the Companies Act 1965 to be made against Suara Insiatif Sdn Bhd.130 The Malaysian government also announced that investigations will be undertaken by several other government agencies, including the Registrar of Societies who has publicly noted that SUARAM is not legally registered as a society.131 However, Deputy Home Minister Wan Junaidi Tuanku Jafar later admitted on July 16, 2013 that because SUARAM is not a society, the Home Ministry had no right to investigate its affairs.
+To date, no formal charges were brought against Suara Insiatif Sdn Bhd, neither by the Home Ministry nor the Ministry of Domestic Trade responsible for the oversight of companies.

 Barriers to Speech / Advocacy